ghent360/PSOC4_swd_programmer/README.md

 The PC project uses visual studio 2010, you can probably make it work with other platforms/compilers.

 The device software needs the Keil PK51 toolchain.
+There is a compiled binary swd.iic you can use as well.